codingforpleasure/customized-workspace/Ubuntu/useful-resources/audio-properties.md

 * You can think of a spectrogram as a bunch of FFTs stacked on top of each other.
 It is a way to visually represent a signal’s loudness, or amplitude, as it varies over time at different frequencies.

 * There are some additional details going on behind the scenes when computing the spectrogram

+*  The y-axis is converted to a log scale, and the color dimension is converted to decibels (you can think of this as the log scale of the amplitude).

 # What is Mel spectogram?